eyalbenda/eyalbenda.github/_pages/openings.md

 title: "Ben-David Lab -- Openings"
 layout: textlay
 excerpt: "Openings"
-sitemap: false
 permalink: /openings
 ---

 The lab is committed to creating a nurturing, positive enviroment for learning and research excellence, and to provide an equal opportunity to talented people of all backgrounds.
 If you're excellent, you belong here!

-## Lab manager

-The lab manager is the beating heart of the lab.
-I'm looking for someone who is self-motivated and driven, and who will work with me to advance both the educational (student supervision) and the research goals of the lab.
-If you love and care about science and want to build something special together - <a href = "mailto: eyal.bendavid@mail.huji.ac.il.">I want to work with you!</a>

 ## Student positions